CSCfi/csc-user-guide/docs/data/sensitive-data/sd-terminology.md

 **Data Controller and Data Processor** According to the GDPR, a data controller is an individual or organization that determines the purposes and means of processing sensitive personal data, and it is usually an academic organization.
 On the other hand, a data processor is an individual or organization that processes personal data on the controller's behalf, for example, an IT service provider, in this case, CSC.

 **Data Processing Agreement (DPA)**: a data processing agreement (DPA) is a contract between the Data Controller and the Data Processor.
 It regulates the particularities of data processing – such as its scope and purpose – as well as the relationship between the controller and the processor.
-For more information, see the section [when your project handles personal data](../../accounts/when-your-project-handles-personal-data.md#data-processing-agreement) at the beginning of this user guide and [CSC General terms of use](https://research.csc.fi/general-terms-of-use) and [CSC Data Processing Agreement](https://research.csc.fi/data-processing-agreement) on research.csc.fi.
+For more information, see the section [when your project handles personal data](../../accounts/when-your-project-handles-personal-data.md#data-processing-agreement) at the beginning of this user guide and [CSC General terms of use](https://research.csc.fi/general-terms-of-use) and [CSC Data Processing Agreement](https://research.csc.fi/data-processing-agreement) in research.csc.fi.

 **Data Protection Impact Assessment (DPIA)**: A Data Protection Impact Assessment (DPIA) is required under the GDPR for operations that are 'likely to result in a high risk to the rights and freedoms of natural persons'.
 More information is provided [here](https://tietosuoja.fi/en/list-of-processing-operations-which-require-dpia) by the Finnish Office of the Data Protection Ombudsman and specific support by your home organization's legal office.